Skip to main content

 • Width: 135 feet

-• The Sports Deck located in the aft of the ships includes a SkyPad.
+• The Sports Deck, located in the aft of the ship, includes a SkyPad.
+However, it is no longer functional.

 • The Main Dining Room is unified.

-• In addition to Izumi Sushi, there's also a Teppanyaki restaurant.
+• In addition to Izumi Sushi, there's also a Teppanyaki (hibachi) restaurant.
+However, Ovation will get an Izumi Teppanyaki during its Royal Amplification in 2026.

 Oasis Class